crosstool-ng/crosstool-ng.github.io/_pages/docs/2_Installation.md

 ----------------

 crosstool-NG comes with a shell script fragment that defines bash-compatible completion.
-That shell fragment is currently not installed automatically, but this is planned.
+That shell fragment is currently not installed automatically.

 To install the shell script fragment, you have two options: